ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 #### Drayano's Tutorial
 A [tutorial](https://pastebin.com/a5bGatsc) written by Drayano, details how to utilise the (possibly unintended) ability of declaring both direct and indirect effects in a single battle effect script to create stat-changing status moves that do not exist in the Gen IV games (such as Coil or modern Growth effects).

 Because this method uses only existing battle subscripts, the appearance is not as clean.
 For example, a creating Coil approximation through this method could utilise the direct effect to raise Attack & Defense, and then utilise the indirect effect to raise Accuracy.
-However, this results in *two* stat-increase animations, but this is also one of the more accessible methods of "backporting" stat-changing moves from later Pokémon games.
+This results in *two* stat-increase animations, but it is also one of the more accessible methods of "backporting" stat-changing moves from later Pokémon games.

-The following are the summarized steps for creating new battle effect scripts (based on Drayano's tutorial):
+The following are the summarised steps for creating new battle effect scripts (based on Drayano's tutorial):
 1. Unpack the battle effect script NARC from your project's DSPRE_contents folder.
 2. Make a copy of file `0000`, and rename it to the next available file ID number (for example `0277` for any Gen IV game if this is the first new battle effect script you're creating).
 3. Open the new file in a hex editor and delete the contents.
-4. ~~Draw the owl~~ Make your effect!
+4. Make your effect!
 Reference Drayano's tutorial and the following sections: [Direct and Indirect Effects](#direct-and-indirect-effects), [Effect Targeting Flag](#effect-targeting-flag), and [Subscript Pointers](#subscript-pointers-one-step-closer-to-applying-the-actual-effects).
 5. Save the file (delete or move any automatically created backup files if necessary).
 6. Repack the battle effect script NARC to your project's DSPRE_contents folder (for HeartGold/SoulSilver, remove the `.narc` suffix if necessary).
 7. Assign the new battle effect script to a move and adjust move data as necessary in DSPRE's Move Editor.